Prince Harry Speaks On ‘Addictive’ Social Media During Visit To YMCA In London

 The discussion was convened by the Royal Foundation’s mental health campaign Heads Together.
 Representatives from 12 organizations joined the chat, including Stonewall, which supports the LGBT community; Safe Lives, which assists domestic abuse victims; Ditch The Label, an anti-bullying organization; and Beat, which helps youth with eating disorders.

-During Harry’s YMCA visit, the prince spoke with local parents attending classes with their children as well as staff members to get a glimpse of the organization’s day to day operations.
+During Harry’s YMCA visit, the prince spoke with local parents attending classes with their children, as well as staff members to get a glimpse of the organization’s day-to-day operations.
 He also sat in on a ballet class, cheering on the young dancers dressed in pink tutus.
-Photos from the outing on Sussex Royal‘s brand new Instagram account, which broke a follower record over the weekend, show Harry smiling happily at a mother with a baby and clapping at the ballet performance.
+Photos from the outing on Sussex Royal’s brand new Instagram account, which broke a follower record over the weekend, show Harry smiling happily at a mother with a baby and clapping at the ballet performance.

 Harry and his wife, Meghan Markle, are expecting their own little one’s arrival in late April or early May.
 The Duchess of Sussex has been busy preparing for the baby for the last few weeks as she takes a break from royal engagements.